 Grease consistency is a major contributor (in combination with additive technology, base fluids, and types of thickeners) to the performance of a grease and how well it will execute lubrication tasks in specific applications.

-The NLGI number system categorizes greases according to their hardness, from an NLGI No. 000 through No. 6, with an NLGI No. 2 being the most common.
+The NLGI number system categorizes greases according to their hardness, from an NLGI No. 000 (very fluid) through No. 6 (very hard), with an NLGI No. 2 being the most common.

 ASTM worked (60 strokes) penetration at 25C (tenths of a millimeter): 400-430